Maximal green sequences for cluster-tilted algebras of finite representation type: Forward hom-orthogonal sequences

-\begin{cor} For any nondegenerate quiver with potential $(Q,W)$ of finite type, there is a $1$-$1$ correspondence between maximal green sequences for $Q$ and isomorphism classes of maximal forward hom-orthogonal sequence $M_1,\cdots,M_m$ in $J(Q,W)\text-mod$ where the green $c$-sequence corresponding to $(M_i)$ is $(\beta_i=\undim M_i)$. \end{cor}
+\begin{cor} For any nondegenerate quiver with potential $(Q,W)$ of finite type, there is a $1$-$1$ correspondence between maximal green sequences for $Q$ and isomorphism classes of complete FHO sequences $M_1,\cdots,M_m$ in $J(Q,W)\text-mod$ where the green $c$-sequence corresponding to $(M_i)$ is $(\beta_i=\undim M_i)$. \end{cor}